Mariners vs. Giants Player Props Betting Odds

 - Hits Prop: Over/Under 0.5 (Over Odds: -208)

-- Thairo Estrada has 79 hits with 18 doubles, a triple, nine home runs, 15 walks and 31 RBI.
-He's also stolen 18 bases.
+- Wade has 68 hits with 13 doubles, a triple, nine home runs, 53 walks and 28 RBI.
+He's also stolen two bases.

 |Opponent